team-exor/generic-seeder/SETUP.md

    `*/30 * * * * cd /path/to/seeder/cf-uploader && python3 seeder.py`

 11. **ONLY COMPLETE THIS STEP IF YOU ARE SETTING UP THE SEEDER USING THE [LOCAL DNS SERVER SETUP](#local-dns-server-setup) METHOD AND DO NOT WANT TO ALWAYS HAVE TO RUN THE SEEDER APP AS THE ROOT USER, OTHERWISE YOU MAY SKIP THIS STEP.**<br /><br />
    Because non-root users cannot access ports below 1024, an extra step is required to allow you to run the DNS server (which must always use port 53) without root privileges.
+There are two known workaround methods that both require a one-time command be executed as root:

+    1. The first method is to use the `setcap` command to change the capabilities of the `dnsseed` binary file to specifically allow the app to bind to a port less than 1024 (this one-time cmd requires root privileges to execute successfully):<br /><br />
+   `sudo setcap 'cap_net_bind_service=+ep' /path/to/dnsseed`<br /><br />
+   Once the `setcap` command is complete, you can start the seeder app as per normal, without the need for `sudo`:<br /><br />
+   `./dnsseed -h dnsseed.example.com -n vps.example.com -m email@example.com`

-The easiest way to do this is by running the following cmd in the terminal (this one-time cmd requires root privileges to execute successfully):<br /><br />
+    2. The second method is to add a redirect entry for port 53 in the iptables firewall system before running the seeder app as a non-root user by running the following cmd in the terminal (this one-time cmd requires root privileges to execute successfully):<br /><br />
    `sudo iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353`<br /><br />
    Now, when starting the DNS seeder app, you must always specify the redirected port using the `-p` argument:<br /><br />
    `./dnsseed -h dnsseed.example.com -n vps.example.com -m test@example.com -p 5353`<br /><br />